ArokhSlade/skippebble/readme.md

 My third semester project at S4G Berlin, and my first in Unreal Engine.
 As a Team of 9, in 10 weeks, we built an up-beat, high-speed stone skipping game.
 Players skip and steer a sand dollar with rhythmically precise input,
-racing through a carribean-dream style water parkour.
+racing through a carribean-inspired water parkour.

+## Team
+4 Artists, 3 Designers, 2 Coders, 1 Composer.

 ## Work
 | | | | | | |